Tristan2252/LinuxCFG/README.md

                        pepperflashplugin-nonfree, tmux, vim, htop, and git The user is also prompted with the option to install Atom text editor, SSH server, and playonlinux with wine

+- Gnome PPA
+Gnome ppa adds the gnome staging repo to linux repos and then runs update and upgrade with optional gnome-shell install